-Do you already have a list of questions and answers you want a bot to answer to your clients in an Excel file?
-You can easily transform your Excel into a fully-functional bot with our service.
+Do you have a list of questions and answers you want the bot to use in an Excel file?
+You can easily transform your Excel into a fully-functional bot

 A first look at the template